sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 "Interesting," mused a voice from the dark, where the blaster had come from.

 Sans and Frisk both flinched.
 The skeleton helped the human to their feet, noting that they seemed... 'normal' now, for whatever definition of normal they had in their unique situation.
-They both turned to face the darkness. "and just what about that is so interesting?"
+They both turned to face the darkness. "and just… what about that is so interesting?"

 A shape strode from the darkness into the light, and as it did the darkness engulfing the entrance to Asgore's throne room seemed to fade.
 It was a skeleton - another Sans.
 But the clothes and the *mass* that made up this one's tentacles, that matched those mixed throughout the dust in the study they had seen - was enough of an indicator of who they were talking with.